learn-co-curriculum/files-and-filetypes-readme/README.md

 According to the influential [paper][seven] "The Magical Number Seven, Plus or Minus Two," published in 1956 by George A. Miller, the number of objects that an average person can hold in _working memory_ is about seven.
-Recall the last time you tried to memorize a phone number, URL, or address for a second as you tried to type it in.
-After you keyed in that information, you probably experienced relief because it has been _safely_ used and, 20 minutes later, you could not have recalled the number.
-This information was riskily stored  merely in _working memory_.
+Recall the last time you tried to memorize a phone number, URL, or address "for a second" as you tried to type it in.
+After you keyed in that information, you probably experienced relief because it has been _safely_ stored and, 20 minutes later, you could not have recalled the number.
+This information was temporarily, and riskily, stored merely in _working memory_.

 Sometimes, when doing computation, we need to be able to store our results or processes for re-use or review.
 Humans preserve temporary information (phone